William R. Sapp

-William Robinson Sapp (March 4, 1804 - January 3, 1875) was a 19th Century American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1853 to 1857.
+William Robinson Sapp (March 4, 1804 - January 3, 1875) was an American lawyer and politician who served two terms as a U.S. representative from Ohio from 1853 to 1857.

-He is the uncle of U.S. Representative William F. Sapp of Iowa.
+He is the uncle of William F. Sapp, a U.S. representative of Iowa.

 Biography

 Born at Cadiz, Ohio, Sapp moved to Knox County, Ohio, where he attended the public schools.

 He engaged in the mercantile business in Danville.